fghsgh/fghlib/README.md

 #### Methods
 `hugeint.create(number,base):hugeint`\
 Creates a hugeint out of the given number.
 If it is not a whole number, it is rounded towards zero.
-The input can also be a string, but in that case, it must denote a whole number.
+The input can also be a string, but in that case, it must represent a whole number.
+It can start with a `-` though.
 The string will not be converted to a number before being converted to a hugeint.
 The string can be in a different base, just like with `tonumber()`.
 If `number` is a hugeint, a copy of it is returned.

 `hugeint.div(a,b):hugeint,hugeint`\
 Performs an integer division and returns both the result and the remainder.
 This is better than calculating the two of them separately, because that would require the operation to be performed twice.